polijrorg/front-introdut-rio-atualizado/README.md

 ## 🚀 Deploy

 This template is configured for automatic deployment to GitHub Pages through GitHub Actions.
+Each push to the main branch will trigger a deployment.

 ## 🕹 Other Setups

-This template has others configurations that use the main branch as base, to access it just go for the branch that implements what you need and use as template when creating your repository or clone it.
+This template has other configurations that use the main branch as base.
+To access them, switch to the appropriate branch:

-- MaterialUI = branch: `feat/MaterialUI`
+- Material UI: `feat/MaterialUI`
-- Next 12 + ReactQuery = branch: `feat/next12` ( This will be the main branch after some tests )
+- Next.js 12 + React Query: `feat/next12`